HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 ### Rendering and configuring WCM comments HTML markup component in Rich Text Editor

-1. Navigate to the content to which WCM comments feature needs to be available and edit the content.
+1. Go to the content to which the WCM comments feature needs to be available.
+Edit the content.
 ![Add New Page Component having WCM comments HTML markup component to Rich Text Editor](../developing_managing_content/_img/add_new_page_component_to_rich_text_editor.png)
 2. In the **Rich Text Editor**, click the **Insert Tag** button to add the WCM tag.
 3. In the **Insert a Tag** window, select the following values: